 Sport fishing for sharks is allowed under the statewide Sport Shark Fishery Management Plan adopted by the BOF in 1998.
 The plan recognizes the lack of stock assessment information, the potential for rapid growth of the fishery, and the potential for over harvest, and sets a statewide daily bag limit of one shark and a season limit of two sharks of any species except spiny dogfish which have a daily bag limit of five.
-Sport demand for sharks continued to be low in 2015.
+Sport demand for sharks continued to be low in 2016.

-Sharks (which include spiny dogfish) can be harvested as bycatch with limits to target species in Cook Inlet and PWS.
-Commissioner's permits can also be issued but no applications were received in 2015 in the Central or Southeast Region.
-In Cook Inlet, there was no harvest of spiny dogfish in 2015 and in PWS 0.3 mt was harvested.
+Sharks (which include spiny dogfish) can be harvested as bycatch during directed groundfish fisheries in Cook Inlet and PWS.
+Commissioner's permits may also be issued although no applications were received in 2016, and no permits have been issued since 2006, in Central Region.
+During 2016 in the Cook Inlet Area, there was minimal harvest (4 lb) of spiny dogfish and in PWS 1.2 mt was harvested.

-Sport shark harvest in 2014 was estimated at 748 sharks of all species in Southeast Alaska and 1,353 sharks in Southcentral Alaska.
-The precision of these estimates was low; the Southeast estimate had a CV of 57% and the Southcentral estimate had a CV of 44%.
-The statewide charter logbook program also required reporting of the number of salmon sharks kept and released in the charter fishery.
+Estimates of the 2016 sport harvest of sharks are not yet available, but harvest in 2015 was estimated at 125 sharks of all species in Southeast Alaska and 543 sharks in Southcentral Alaska.
+The precision of these estimates was relatively low; the Southeast estimate had a CV of 46% and the Southcentral estimate had a CV of 33%.
+The statewide charter logbook program also required reporting of the number of salmon sharks kept in the charter fishery.
 Charter anglers are believed to account for the majority of the sport salmon shark harvest.
-The 2014 reported charter harvest from logbooks was 15 salmon sharks in Southeast Alaska and seven salmon sharks in Southcentral Alaska.
+Logbooks indicated a charter harvest of eight salmon sharks in Southeast Alaska and 16 salmon sharks in Southcentral Alaska in 2015.

-- C. Skates - 1.
-Research
+C. Skates